 You’re unlikely to come out ahead in terms of regular credit card rewards, outside of some specific situations.
 Few cash back credit cards offer 2% or more for non-category purchases such as taxes, meaning the best you’ll do in most cases is offset the credit card payment processing fee while earning a fraction of a percent back.
 Here are a few examples:

-The Citi® Double Cash Card - 18 month BT offer (Review) offers one of the highest flat-rate cash back rates at 2% (it’s actually 1% at the time of purchase and 1% when the purchase is paid back).
+The Citi® Double Cash Card – 18 month BT offer (Review) offers one of the highest flat-rate cash back rates at 2% (it’s actually 1% at the time of purchase and 1% when the purchase is paid back as long as you pay at least the minimum due on time).
 So, with a $1,000 tax bill, 2% cash back, and a 1.87% fee for paying on a credit card, you would come out about $1.67 ahead as long as you have a grace period and pay your full statement balance by the time it’s due to avoid interest.

 The Discover it® Miles (Review) earns 1.5 miles per dollar spent, and each “mile” is redeemable for 1 cent.
 So, that’s the equivalent of 1.5% back on purchases.
 However, Discover offers Discover Match, which doubles miles earned in the first year (after that first year).
 When considering that, with a $1,000 tax bill, 1.87% fee, and the equivalent of 3% cash back, you’d still only be coming out $11.86 ahead.
 And you wouldn’t be getting half of the rewards until after the first year you’ve had the card.

 Want to pay off your taxes over time?
-The U.S. Bank Visa® Platinum Card will give you 18 billing cycles to pay off purchases or balance transfers at 0% APR.
+The U.S. Bank Visa® Platinum Card (Review) will give you 20 billing cycles on purchases to pay off purchases or balance transfers at 0%* APR.
 Paying directly with the card would be best, to avoid the balance transfer fee.
-After the intro rate ends you’ll get a regular rate of 15.49%–25.49% Variable.
+After the intro rate ends you’ll get a regular rate of 14.49% - 24.49%* Variable.

 There are a few other possibilities in which you could come ahead by more, including: